 This course is an advanced level course and continues with information learned from automotive electronics by increasing students' knowledge with modern electronic automotive systems.
 Topics covered in this course will include vehicle safety systems (vehicle-to-vehicle communications, vehicle-to-infrastructure communications, automatic brake control systems, and pedestrian detection systems).
-Other innovative systems that will be discussed are semi and fully autonomous driving, telematics, night vision systems, blind-spot visibility, self-park systems, advanced lighting systems and vehicle cyber security.
+Other innovative systems that will be discussed are semi and fully autonomous driving, telematics, night vision systems, blind-spot visibility, self-park systems, advanced lighting systems and vehicle cybersecurity.
 Vehicle computer communications and networks will be discussed, and testing procedures will be performed during lab activities using advanced level equipment.
 Students will also use their troubleshooting skills developed from previous courses to verify, understand and analyze system faults using appropriate service information.
 This course will also emphasize safety while working with innovative electronic systems.
 After successful completion of this course, students will have a greater knowledge of innovative technologies found on vehicles today and future concepts.
-Pre-requisite: AUT 125 or instructor's permission
+Prerequisite: AUT 125 or instructor's permission engine inspection and repair.
+Other topics covered will be diesel fuels, air induction fuel systems, and turbo chargers.
+Advanced level topics in this course will include diesel electrical/electronic systems, diesel drivability and diagnostics.
+The students will use their troubleshooting skills developed from previous courses to verify, understand and analyze faults using schematics, laptopbased scan tools, digital storage oscilloscopes (Pico Scope), vehicle repair information, technical service bulletins and special service information in pinpointing system concerns.
+The student will at times use original equipment manufacturer (OEM) information to diagnose and repair vehicles when other sources of information are not available.
+The course will also emphasize the safety of working on diesel engines and related systems.
+The student will learn and understand the proper techniques on safely depressurizing fuel systems and powering down related systems prior to performing any service work and using proper tools and personal protective equipment.
+After successful completion of this course, students will have a greater knowledge of light duty diesel technologies found on vehicles today and future makes and models.
+Pre requisites: AUT 124 and AUT 125 or instructor's permission

-AUT 233 Light Vehicle Diesel Systems 3 credits / 2 class hrs / 2 lab hrs
+Light Vehicle Diesel Systems 3 credits / 2 class hrs / 2 lab hrs